MewsSystems/gitbook-distributor-guide/distributor-api-v1/general-guidelines.md

 ## How to support payment cards in custom Distributor client

-As part of creating your own custom Distributor client, you may want to have a form within your client where customers can enter their payment card data and send this data to Distributor API for further use.
+As part of creating your own custom Distributor client you may want to have a form within your client where customers can enter their payment card data and send this data to Distributor API for further use.
 Payment card data can then be used by Mews in several ways for example for charging the customer.

 To do that some Distributor API endpoints support or require [CreditCardData](operations.md#creditcarddata) (represents payment card data with name `CreditCardData` for legacy and compatibility reasons) in the request.
 You can visit [Operations](operations.md) to see which endpoints they are.